 2. Various kinds of chemical substances may be emitted from the interior materials inside the vehicle cabin.
 Some of the chemical substances may contain components, such as Volatile Organic Compounds (VOCs) including carbonyls like the aldehydes, some of them are not harmful to the human body, but some of them are known to cause various health issues.
 The amount of chemical substances emitted from interior materials may be particularly high, especially during the early stages of vehicle life.

+3. The another sources of harmful substances coming into the cabin include vehicle exhaust gases, fuel vapors, and the outside air pollution.
+Main components includes substances such as CO, NO, NO2, SO2, volatile organic compounds (VOC), particulate matter (PM).

-3. Health effects vary depending on the individual driver and passenger’s health and physical condition as well as exposure time and concentration of chemical substances.
+4. Health effects vary depending on the individual driver and passenger’s health and physical condition as well as exposure time and concentration of chemical substances.
 This Mutual Resolution supports the effort to insure that levels of these chemical substances are measured under real exposure conditions.

-4. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
-Several countries have established regulations or guidelines regarding emissions from interior materials.
+5. Many countries throughout the world have already introduced standards concerning vehicle interior air quality.
+Several countries have established regulations or guidelines regarding emissions from interior materials, exhaust gases.
 Although these test procedures are very similar, there are many differences in test conditions.

-5. This Mutual Resolution outlines the provisions and harmonized test procedure for the measurement of interior emissions, taking into account existing standards.
-It will encourage the reduced use of materials, and chemicals that can be harmful to humans.
+6. This Mutual Resolution outlines the provisions and harmonized test procedure for the measurement of interior emissions, taking into account existing standards.
+It will encourage the reduced use of materials, and chemicals that can be harmful to humans, improving of cabin sealing and air ventilation system.
 It also encourages the increased use of emission-friendly materials, improving the air quality inside the passenger cabin.

-6. Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
+7. Experts also have an interest in global harmonization since it offers more efficient development, adaptation to technical progress, and potential collaboration.
 It also facilitates the exchange of information between interested parties.